onflow/cadence/docs/language.md

 Interfaces are declared using the `interface` keyword, followed by the name of the interface, and the requirements enclosed in opening and closing braces.

-Field requirements can be annotated to require the implementation to be a variable field, by using the `var` keyword; require the implementation to be a constant field, by using the `const` keyword; or the field requirement may specify nothing, in which case the implementation may either be a variable field, a constant field, or a synthetic field.
+Field requirements can be annotated to require the implementation to be a variable field, by using the `var` keyword; require the implementation to be a constant field, by using the `let` keyword; or the field requirement may specify nothing, in which case the implementation may either be a variable field, a constant field, or a synthetic field.

 Field requirements and function requirements must specify the required level of access.
 The access must be at least be public, so the `pub` keyword must be provided.
 Variable field requirements can be specified to also be publicly settable by using the `pub(set)` keyword.